MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/remote-execution.md

 + The session's workspace along with the installed R packages
 + Any files and artifacts in the working directory

 A session snapshot can be loaded into any subsequent remote R session for the user who created it.
 For example, suppose you want to execute a script that needs three R packages, a reference data file, and a model object.
 Instead of loading the data file and object each time you want to execute the script, create a session snapshot of an R session containing them.
 Then, you can save time later by retrieving this snapshot using its ID to get the session contents exactly as they were at the time the snapshot was created.
-You must load any packages again as described later in this section.
+However, any necessary packages must be reloaded as described in the following section.

 Snapshots are only accessible to the user who creates them and cannot be shared across users.